Broadband Speed and Bandwidth – A Definitive Guide

 What is broadband speed ?

 Broadband Speed is actually the Latency of a broadband link not the Bandwidth as often advertised.
-Telcos and the media continually confuse the general public by representing the Bandwidth as a measure of Broadband Speeds.
-Often to the point that Telecommunication providers advertise each NBN or Broadband Bandwidth tier as the “Speed Tier”.
+Internet Service Providers and the media continually confuse the general public by representing the network bandwidth or connection speed as a measure of broadband speeds.
+Often to the point that Internet providers advertise each NBN or broadband service tier as the “Speed Tier” or “Internet Plan”.

 “Bandwidth is not the Broadbands Speed”